HiLucasDev/monster-star-rating/README.md

-# monster-star-rating
+# MONSTER STAR RATING
+This is a repository for training HTML, CSS and JS

-a simple rating system
+We created a star rating system with an animated monster icon